Let's chat about the assessment of reading

 We look forward to joining you again soon, thanks for joining us today.
 Goodbye.

-Use the links below for more information on the assessments and resources mentioned in this podcast.
+Use the following links for more information on the assessments and resources mentioned in this podcast.